 ICMR states that out of a population of 1000 million Indians, 13-19 million couples are likely to have fertility problems at any given time.
 India’s first scientifically documented IVF baby, Harsha was born in August 6.
 1986, in Mumbai.

 Scientific societies around the world, such as ASRM, ESHRE and IFFS, have drawn up guidelines for the safe and ethical practice of ART.
 In India, ICMR guidelines are prepared for similar purpose.
 The guidelines are extremely comprehensive and covers all area related to ART practise.
 It states the essential requirements of IVF clinics, essential qualification of IVF team (Gynecologist, Andrologist, clinical Embryologist, counsellor and programme co-ordinator)) common indications of ART procedure, cautions, precautions and concerns of ART and also warns about possible misuse of ART.

-Dr. Sandeep Mane at The Origin Fertility Clinic, is one of the leading fertility doctor in India and The Origin International Fertility Centre is the Best IVF center in India.
-Because of his guidance and expertise in the field of fertility, The Origin Fertility has a number of achievements to its credit such as the first surrogate baby in thane.
+Dr. Sandeep Mane at The Origin Fertility Clinic, is one of the leading fertility doctor in India and The Origin International Fertility Centre in Best IVF center in India.
+Because of his guidance and expertise in the field of fertility, The Origin Fertility has a number a achievements to its credit such as the first surrogate baby in thane.